emreyvz/Angular-Survey-Results-Visualization/README.md

 # Statistics

-An application that provides visualization survey statistics
+An application that provides visualization of survey statistics